MiriamLeis/FiveNightsAtFreddys-8bits/README.md

 ##### But...
 Somehow, the robots' behavior has become...
 How could i explain it?...
 Unpredictable at night, and it was much cheaper to hire you as a security guard than to find a repairman.

 ##### From your small office you must watch the security cameras.
-But be careful with the batery because you have a limited amount of it (corporate budget cuts, you know).
+But be careful with the battery because you have a limited amount of it (corporate budget cuts, you know).
 That means that if you run out of energy at the middle of the night, no more security doors and light!

 ##### If something goes wrong - namely if Freddy and his friends are not in their right places, I recommend you to find them in the monitor and protect yourself in case of... well, don't worry, everything will be alright.